life-itself/tao/git/README.md

 ## Part Three - Contributing to a project

-Once you've edited a file in Visual Studio Code, there are a few steps you need to follow to add it to the remote repo in GitLab.
+Once you've edited a file in Visual Studio Code, there are a few steps you need to follow to add it to the remote repo in GitHub.

 ### Staging